 » Need to store your stuff?
 Check out the 10 best moving companies with storage options.

+In 2021, about 26.45 million people changed their residence in the US.
 Most service workers must go above and beyond to cater the experience to their customers' needs.
-After all, the extremely competitive moving services industry totals about $23 billion annually and is growing each year.

-They'll be moving your furniture and other potentially fragile items that make your house a home.
+They'll move your furniture and other potentially fragile items that make your house a home.
 You want them to take care of your belongings, and tipping can make them extra careful while fostering a pleasant relationship to make this stressful time a little easier.

 Your gratitude doesn't always have to come in the form of money.
-If it's a hot day, you may even consider offering them a cold beverage or a bite to eat.
+If it's a hot day, you may even consider offering them a cold beverage or a bite.

 Percentage-Based